Stoneridge (NYSE:SRI) Issues FY 2021 Earnings Guidance

 Stoneridge (NYSE:SRI) updated its FY 2021 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $0.200-$0.300 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.450.
+The company provided earnings per share (EPS) guidance of $0.200-$0.300 for the period, compared to the Thomson Reuters consensus estimate of $0.450.
 The company issued revenue guidance of $790 million-$790 million, compared to the consensus revenue estimate of $772.02 million.

-Separately, Zacks Investment Research lowered shares of Stoneridge from a hold rating to a sell rating in a report on Thursday, June 17th.
+Separately, Zacks Investment Research downgraded shares of Stoneridge from a hold rating to a sell rating in a research note on Thursday, June 17th.

-In related news, insider Laurent Borne sold 11,080 shares of Stoneridge stock in a transaction that occurred on Tuesday, August 17th.
-The shares were sold at an average price of $24.68, for a total transaction of $273,454.40.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
-4.90% of the stock is owned by company insiders.
+In related news, insider Laurent Borne sold 11,080 shares of the company’s stock in a transaction that occurred on Tuesday, August 17th.
+The stock was sold at an average price of $24.68, for a total transaction of $273,454.40.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+4.90% of the stock is currently owned by company insiders.

-A hedge fund recently raised its stake in Stoneridge stock.
-Wells Fargo & Company MN raised its position in Stoneridge, Inc. (NYSE:SRI) by 16.1% during the second quarter, according to its most recent filing with the SEC.
-The firm owned 66,009 shares of the auto parts company’s stock after purchasing an additional 9,132 shares during the period.
-Wells Fargo & Company MN owned 0.24% of Stoneridge worth $1,947,000 as of its most recent filing with the SEC.
-87.76% of the stock is owned by institutional investors.
+An institutional investor recently raised its position in Stoneridge stock.
+Wells Fargo & Company MN lifted its position in Stoneridge, Inc. (NYSE:SRI) by 16.1% in the 2nd quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 66,009 shares of the auto parts company’s stock after acquiring an additional 9,132 shares during the period.
+Wells Fargo & Company MN owned 0.24% of Stoneridge worth $1,947,000 as of its most recent SEC filing.
+87.76% of the stock is currently owned by institutional investors and hedge funds.

 About Stoneridge